sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ## Configuration

+1. Setup Back End using RemoteVal Back End Documentation

-1. You need to set `Development Environment and Provide Your Client Key` using this function and put this in viewDidLoad()
+2. You need to set `Development Environment and Provide Your Client Key` using configSDK function and put this code in viewDidLoad()

 ```swift